Leadership-in-Action

 …experimenting a new and challenging environment

-…working with communities in need
+…working with under-resourced communities

-…doing something with a positive impact
+…doing something with a positive and sustainable impact

 …developing and demonstrating your scientific and leadership skills